g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 | Verbal Conf.     |             0.359 |              0.466 |             0.667 |
 | Ours             |             0.117 |              0.205 |             0.242 |

-**also add results showing other datasets work without exact match**

 We further study the dependence on exact matching by applying the semantic clustering method to our two existing open-domain QA datasets.
-These methods for consistency scoring perform comparably, and both far outperform all unsupervised baselines.
+These methods for consistency scoring perform comparably.

 | Dataset   | Method       |   ECE1 |   ECE2 |   MCE |   Brier |   AUROC |